NaClSSS/NVB/documents/manual.md

 ### Other View Classes
 Some view classes are customized for specific tasks in practice, such as the `ToolTip` that displays specific widgets in a floating window.
 ### Widget
 NNVisBuilder provides some widgets, which can be considered as views that do not need to bind data.
 In addition to not requiring data binding, the use of widgets is basically the same as views.
 Users can input some information through the widget on the interface and process this information through the event handler of the widget.
-NNVisBuilder currently provides the following widget classes: `Silder`, `Input` (input string information), `Select` (dropdown box) and `Button`.
+NNVisBuilder currently provides the following widget classes: `Silder`, `Input` (input string information), `Select` (dropdown box), and `Button`.
 ## Classes for Highlighting
 In the NNVisBuilder framework, interactions can be summarized as modifications to data, transformations, or subset information.
 Modifications to data or transformations will cause the view to be redrawn, while modifications to subset information will cause the view to highlight.
-The Data module includes the `Highlighter` class and the `MultiHighlighter` class to manage the highlight behavior of views.
+The data module includes the `Highlighter` class and the `MultiHighlighter` class to manage the highlighting behavior of views.
 ### Highlighter
 A class that saves subset information and specifies highlight behavior.
 - key variables: